 Jordan is close with brother Luke Rodgers, including being the best man in the oldest sibling’s wedding in 2019, but not his brother Aaron.

-Jordan Rodgers Football Career
+Jordan Rodgers’ Football Career

 A Chico, California native, Jordan Rodgers is son of Ed Rodgers and Darla Rodgers.
-His older brother Aaron Rodgers starred at Pleasant Valley High School, played his college football at Butte Community College and the University of California, and is a two-time NFL MVP quarterback with the Green Bay Packers.
+His older brother Aaron Rodgers starred at Pleasant Valley High School, played his college football at Butte Community College and the University of California, and is a three-time NFL MVP quarterback with the Green Bay Packers.

 Jordan, much like Aaron, played quarterback at Pleasant Valley and started his college football career at Butte College.
 He then transferred to Vanderbilt University and led the Commodores in back-to-back bowl game appearances for the first time in school history.